phamquiluan/RCAEval/SETUP.md

 ## Basic usage example

-Users can check a basic usage example of RCAEval in the [README.md#basic-usage-example](README.md#how-to-use) section.
+Users can check the basic usage example of RCAEval in the [README.md#basic-usage-example](README.md#how-to-use) section.